flamingo-stack/ui-kit/src/styles/README.md

 ### Duplicate Styles
 If you see duplicate styles, ensure you're not importing both:
 - Individual ODS files AND the main styles
-- The ui-kit styles AND manual copies of the same styles
+- The openframe-frontend-common styles AND manual copies of the same styles

 ## Best Practices